dominion-solutions/laravel-mysqlite/README.md

 1. Execute `composer require spam-n-eggs/laravel-mysqlite` or alternatively `composer require --dev spam-n-eggs/laravel-mysqlite`

 ## Registering as a Service Provider
-In order to provide clutter it is preferable to create a separate Service Provider
+In order to reduce clutter it is preferable to create a separate Service Provider
 1. If there is a need to conditionally register the Service (i.e. you only use it in testing) create a new class in `app/Providers` that extends `Mhorninger\SQLite\MySQLiteServiceProvider`

     ```php